Climate of Spain: Hot summer Mediterranean climate

-Warm Summer Mediterranean climate
+Warm summer Mediterranean climate

 The Csb warm-summer Mediterranean climate is found in parts of Galicia and the western areas of Castilla y Leon.
 Coastal Mediterranean region is marked by Leveche winds: hot, dry, easterly or southeasterly air currents that originate over North Africa.
 Periods of these winds, which sometimes carry fine Saharan dust, are more common in spring and are associated with a sudden, usually short-lived, increase in temperature.
-A cooler easterly wind, the Levante, funnels between the Sistema Penibetico and the Atlas Mountains of North Africa.
+A cooler easterly wind, the Levante, funnels between the Sistema Penibético and the Atlas Mountains of North Africa.
 These easterly winds are the ones which most influence the Mediterranean climate.
 The most populous city with Csb climate in Spain is Vigo.
 Other cities with this climate are Ávila, León and Salamanca.